-On one level, trials are – well – stressful!
+On one level, trials are – well – stressful.
 But when we can embrace our trials as instruments in our Father’s hands, intended for our good, they can lead us into a deeper dependence on him.
-In the words of an old hymn,
+In the words of William Cowper's old hymn, “Welcome Cross,"

 Another motivation that triggers prayer is love.
 I especially have in mind love and compassion for others.
-When Paul asked the believers in Rome to pray for him, he appealed to their love, a fruit of the Spirit’s work in their hearts.
+When Paul asked the believers in Rome to pray for him, he appealed to their love, a fruit of the Spirit’s work in their hearts (Romans 15:30).
 Love is the most effective spur to intercessory prayer.

 As a pastor, I get a front row seat to people’s deepest needs and problems.
 More often than not, I feel inadequate to meet those needs.
 But I’m learning that the best way to love them is to pray for them, to ask the One whose sufficiency knows no bounds to meet their needs according to his riches in Christ.

 One more trigger for prayer is gratitude.
 I should feel much more gratitude than I do.
 As M’Cheyne, whom I quoted above, said in a wonderful poem called "I am Debtor,"

 "When I stand before the throne, Dressed in beauty not my own, When I see thee as thou art, Love thee with unsinning heart, Then, Lord, shall I fully know - Not till then - how much I owe."